thelabcat/word-search-generator/README.md

 You can use "Justify Center" and font size options to make things look pretty :) Remember, only the actual puzzle need use the monospaced font.
 Everything else can be anything you like.

 ## Troubleshooting
+### I cannot install via Pip on Linux, with an error about my environment being externally managed
+If your main Python environment is managed "externally" (I.E. by your system package manager), you can't use `pip` without a virtual environment.
+Such an environment is usually pretty easy to set up.
+One command creates a virtual environment, and a second activates it for any terminal session.
+Look into how to use the Python `venv` library.

 ### The puzzle does not actually copy to the clipboard, so pasting fails
 You are probably using the Tk GUI on Wayland.
 To get around this without installing anything, run the program from / with the command line.
 Clicking the result buttons will also print the puzzle to Standard Output (I.E. the command line window).
 You can do this on Windows easily by renaming the file `word_search_generator.pyw` to just `word_search_generator.py` without the `w`, then double-clicking it as usual.
 See [issue #1](https://github.com/thelabcat/word-search-generator/issues/1) for more information.